LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Introduction

-Thomson Reuters Tick History (TRTH) is an Internet-hosted product on the DataScope Select platform that provides SOAP-based and a REST API for unparalleled access to historical high frequency data across global asset classes dating to 1996.
+Thomson Reuters Tick History (TRTH) is an Internet-hosted product on the DataScope Select platform that provides SOAP-based API and a REST API for unparalleled access to historical high frequency data across global asset classes dating to 1996.
 However a legacy SOAP-based API is also available, and is scheduled to be sunset.
 Therefore client who still uses SOAP-based API may need to upgrade their application to use REST API instead.

 This article demonstrates problems and solutions that developers should aware when using TRTH V2 On Demand data extraction with Go programming language.
 It uses Tick History Market Depth On Demand data extraction as an example to demonstrate the usage and solutions.
 However, the methods mentioned in this article can be applied to other types of data extractions and programming languages.

 ## Prerequisite

-The following knowledge is required to follow this article.
+The following knowledge is required before reading this article.

-* You must know how to use On Demand extraction in TRTH V2.
+* How to use On Demand extraction in TRTH V2.
 This article doesn't explain TRTH V2 REST API On Demand data extraction request in detail.
 Fortunately, there is a [REST API Tutorial 3: On Demand Data extraction workflow](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=11307&type=learning_material_item) tutorial available in the Developer Community which thoroughly explains On Demand data extraction

-* You must have basic knowledge of Go programming language.
+* Basic knowledge of Go programming language.
 This article doesn't cover the installation, settings, and usage of Go programming language.
-You can refer to the official [Go Programming Language Website](https://golang.org/) for more information
+You can refer to the official [Go Programming Language Website](https://golang.org/) for this basic knowledge

 ## Overview